Sanitary & Storm Sewers

 Sanitary Sewer

-The City maintains and constructs the sanitary sewer infrastructure.
-We ensure an effective and reliable sanitary sewage collection system and transfer to Metro Vancouver for treatment.
-Sewerworks is responsible for the following:
+The City maintains the sanitary sewer infrastructure to ensure an effective and reliable collection system.
+Waste collected by the municipal network is transferred to the Metro Vancouver system for treatment.

 Sanitary Inspection Chamber

-Each property has a service line with a sanitary inspection chamber and newer homes will also have a storm inspection chamber.
-These are normally located at the frontage of the property line.
-Please do not landscape over them as they need to be accessible at all times.
+Each property has a service line with a sanitary inspection chamber—newer homes will also have a storm inspection chamber.
+These are normally located at or near the front property line.
+Property owners are required to keep these chambers accessible and free from obstruction (landscaping).

 • Cleaning catch basins